tim-hornback-SAI/interview-typescript-check/README.md

-# interview-javascript-template
+# interview-typescript-template
-Project template for pairing interviews in Javascript
+Project template for pairing interviews in Typescript

 For more information about our interview setup, please refer to the following documentation: https://github.com/sourceallies/interviews/blob/main/docs/interview-environment.md